Coping with loneliness in later life

 - Try to open up to people if you can.
 If there are people (friends or family) you could speak to, it's important to let them know how you're feeling.
 They make be able to help, or re-arrange their schedules to speak on the phone more often.

 - Look after yourself physically.
-Make sure you eat regularly and healthily as diet makes a big impact to our moods.
+Make sure you eat regularly and healthily as diet has a big impact on our moods.
 Try to get enough sleep and a good quality of sleep.